4th Panzer Army

+The army was destroyed during the Battle of Stalingrad, but later reconstituted.

 Formation and preparations for Operation Barbarossa

 As part of the German High Command's preparations for Operation Barbarossa, Generaloberst Erich Hoepner was appointed to command the 4th Panzer Group in February 1941.
 It was to drive toward Leningrad as part of Army Group North under Wilhelm von Leeb.
 On 30 March 1941, Hitler delivered a speech to about two hundred senior Wehrmacht officers where he laid out his plans for an ideological war of annihilation (Vernichtungskrieg) against the Soviet Union.
 He stated that he "wanted to see the impending war against the Soviet Union conducted not according to the military principles, but as a war of extermination" against an ideological enemy, whether military or civilian.
 Many Wehrmacht leaders, including Hoepner, echoed the sentiment.
 As a commander of the 4th Panzer Group, he issued a directive to his troops:

 The order was transmitted to the troops on Hoepner's initiative, ahead of the official OKW (Wehrmacht High Command) directives that laid the groundwork for the war of extermination, such as the Barbarossa Decree of 13 May 1941 and other orders.
 Hoepner's directive predated the first OKH (Army High Command) draft of the Commissar Order.
 The historian Jürgen Förster wrote that Hoepner's directive represented an "independent transformation of Hitler's ideological intentions into an order".